totuni/esp-studio-examplesII/Analytics/analytics_linearregression/README.md

 ## Source Data

-The `input.csv` file is loaded through a file connector in the Source window.
+The `input.csv` file is loaded through a file and socket connector in the Source window.
 The stream of synthetic data includes the following:
   - `id`: Unique identifier
   - `y`: Target response variable
   - `x1` through `x784`: Input features